TheSimpleSolution/-TheSimpleSolution-No-MAS-Block-Pornography-on-any-PC/README.md

 1. Download the zip file from the top right button
 2. Extract the contents of the folder using a file extractor like 7zip/winrar
 3. Copy the No-MAS Folder Into the Desktop . from the No-MAS-Master folder after extracting.
-3. Go into the No-MAS Folder At Desktop.
+3. Go into the No-MAS Folder At Desktop Then Windows.
 4. Press Windows + x.
 5. Choose Windows PowerShell (Admin).
 6. Drag the NO-MAS.bat file into PowerShell (Admin)